 We run activities suitable for mainstream and specialist schools, and for community groups.
 We also have art and gardening activities for people of all ages with disabilities, and offer an additional holiday programme.

 - Outdoor science workshops, including invertebrates, habitats, birds and pond dipping, using the Centre’s nature trail and Richmond Park

-- Victorian activities where visitors learn about life in the 19th century; through the servants’ academy, Mrs Sawyers School, Then and Now sessions and pill-making in the Victorian Pharmacy
+- Victorian activities where visitors learn about life in the 19th century; through the Servants’ Academy, Mrs Sawyers School, Then and Now sessions and pill-making in the Victorian Pharmacy

 - Art and gardening for those with disabilities.
 Some sessions are weekly and develop learning across the seasons.

 Our hands-on approach engages visitors in clearly focused tasks.
 Sessions last for two hours and are led by experienced volunteers.
 Children up to the age of 11 will feel their National Curriculum coming to life.
-Visitors can expect to leave the Centre better informed, having obtained new skills and inspired to want to learn more.
+Visitors can expect to leave the Centre better informed, having obtained new skills and been inspired to want to learn more.
 All our activities relate to the National Curriculum and are regularly updated to ensure best practice.

-In 2013 we were awarded the Learning Outside the Classroom Quality Award.
+We have been awarded the Learning Outside the Classroom Quality Award.